dfahlander/typeson/README.md

 ###### `reviveAsync` (obj: Object) : YourType

-Expected to return a `Typeson.Promise` which resolves to the revived value.
+Expected to return a `TypesonPromise` which resolves to the revived value.
 See `revive`.

 #### `specialTypeNames` (obj, [stateObj], [opts])